raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- task ---

-As well as a selection of horns, servos also come with screws to fix the horns in place to prevent them working loose and falling off when the servo rotates.
+As well as a selection of horns, servos also come with screws to fix the horns.
+These prevent the horns working loose and falling off when the servo rotates.

 Once the horn is exactly where you want it, screw it in place to fix it.